 For credit cards, the maximum allowable late fee is $41.

-For personal loans, auto loans, and mortgages, there's no federal law that limits late fees.
+For personal loans, auto loans, and mortgages, there's no federal law that limits late fees (some states impose limits).
 It could be $25 to $100, or 3% to 5% of the missed payment amount.
 The late fee should be in your original loan contract, and may also be mentioned on your monthly statements.

-Most credit card issuers impose a higher interest rate on your entire balance, called a penalty rate, if you pay 60 days late.
+Some credit card issuers impose a higher interest rate on your entire balance, called a penalty rate, if you pay 60 days late.
 Other things can trigger the penalty rate, such as your payment being returned.
-If you don’t get your payments back on track, they can charge you the higher rate indefinitely.
 Even if you do resume on-time payments, the issuer can keep charging you the higher rate for new purchases in the future.

 Default status

-After several missed payments, your account is in default.
-Lenders use different time tables for putting accounts into default status.
+After several missed payments, your account is typically considered in default.
+Lenders use different timetables for putting accounts into default status.
 These timelines vary from one lender to the next, but here are some general guidelines:

 Credit card companies: 180 days past-due